On leveraging constrained smooth additive regression models for global optimization: Computational results

 Table~\ref{tab:characterisics_HUC} summarizes the characteristics of the original and surrogate problems in the Hydro Unit Commitment instance, following the same structure as in Table~\ref{tab:characterisics_MINLPlib}.
 Since the number of knots remains fixed across all approximations and only the degree changes, the seven surrogate problems corresponding to degrees 1 to 7 have the same sizes.

 { }

+The Hydro Unit Commitment problem is an operational problem, where obtaining good feasible solutions quickly is prioritized over spending additional time on further objective improvement.
+Therefore, to keep the setting realistic, we do not perform the optional third subphase of the post processing step, designed for objective improvement through local branching.
+In addition, since the objective function is approximated but not the constraints, the feasibility recovery through the second subphase is not required.
+As a result, only the first subphase of the post processing step is applied.
+Since no constraint is approximated, no slack variable is introduced and problem~\eqref{alg:ls_problem} is solved with $\omega_0=1$.

 The results for the Hydro Unit Commitment problem are reported in Table~\ref{tab:results_HUC}, which has a similar structure to Table~\ref{tab:results_MINLPlib}.
-Since we vary the degree of the $B-$spline basis for the approximation of the objective function, in addition to the objective value shown in Table~\ref{tab:results_MINLPlib} for the surrogate problems, we also report in this case the value of the surrogate objective function evaluated at the heuristic solution, that is, $\tilde{g}_0( \mathbf{\tilde{x}})$.
-This allows us to evaluate how the surrogate behaves as the degree increases.
-Moreover, since the Hydro Unit Commitment problem originally contains integer and continuous variables, we also test here the BONMIN v.1.8.9 solver \citep{bonami2008algorithmic}.
+Since we vary the degree of the $B-$spline basis for the approximation of the objective function, when using MISSOC, we also report $\tilde{g}_0( \mathbf{\tilde{x}})$, i.e., the value of the approximated objective function evaluated at the surrogate solution $\mathbf{\tilde{x}}$, which is already feasible to~\eqref{sec:surr_problem:P} in this case.
+This allows us to evaluate how the approximation behaves as the degree increases.
+Moreover, since the Hydro Unit Commitment problem originally contains integer and continuous variables, we also test here the BONMIN v.\,1.8.9 solver \citep{bonami2008algorithmic}.
 However, note that BONMIN cannot provide a reliable dual bound when solving nonconvex problems.
 As a result, the optimality gaps are not reported and it is indicated with ``–'' in the table.
 Recall that the SC-MINLP algorithm cannot be used to solve the original problem because it does not have a separable and additive structure.
 Then, the corresponding entries are also filled with ``–''.

 { }